 How do we know it will be worth it?

-Over 110,000 players and 7,500 coaches have been attended a PGC camp over the past 30 years and the feedback is consistent.
+Over 125,000 players and 7,500 coaches have attended a PGC camp over the past 30 years and the feedback is consistent.

 Players who are eager to learn and get better have a really special experience.
 A player who thinks they know it all already and isn't interested in getting better doesn't typically enjoy their time with us.

 As long as your child has a passion for the game and wants to improve, they're going to love their time at PGC.

 As we stand behind the experience we provide, and to remove any risk for you, we are the only camp in the camp industry to offer a 100% Money-Back Guarantee.

 If your child attends the entire camp and you’re not satisfied with their basketball experience, contact us anytime this calendar year and we’ll give you all your money back.

 What's the competition level like at each session?